pandas-dev/pandas/doc/source/indexing.rst

    def do_something(df):
        foo = df[['bar', 'baz']]  # Is foo a view?
 A copy?
 Nobody knows!
        # ... many lines here ...
-       foo['quux'] = value  # We don't know whether this will modify df or not! return foo
+       foo['quux'] = value  # We don't know whether this will modify df or not!  # noqa: E501, F821
+       return foo

 Yikes!